Make downtown Anaconda, Montana, a desirable, pedestrian-friendly destination

 The community outreach efforts of BAAT identified speed and the lack of pedestrian-friendly roadways as the primary reasons residents don't visit and walk around the downtown.
 The BAAT team worked with the nonprofit America Walks to run a community-based workshop in September 2014 with a focus on creating a walkable downtown.
 The groups decided to repurpose a public parking space to create a parklet, which is typically a site that has been created from a small piece of land, such as a former parking space.

-- The parklet project, which was built near Park and Oak streets, required outlining the parklet, crosswalks and curb extensions with white duct tape.
+- The parklet project, which was built at the corner of Park Avenue and Oak Street, required outlining the parklet, crosswalks and curb extensions with white duct tape.

 - Volunteers then brought in rugs and furniture, plants and art — including a pop-up mural.